 The bill amends Minnesota Statutes 2024, section 360.55, by adding a new subdivision that addresses the use of automatic dependent surveillance-broadcast (ADS-B) information.
-It defines ADS-B as aviation surveillance technology that integrates an aircraft's positioning system, avionics, and ground infrastructure to facilitate communication between aircraft and air traffic control.
+It defines ADS-B as aviation surveillance technology that combines an aircraft's positioning system, avionics, and ground infrastructure to facilitate communication between aircraft and air traffic control.

 Statutes affected: Introduction: 360.55